 1. Location matters, but it’s not everything

 I’d be lying if I told you location didn’t influence my college application process.
 Nature is beautiful and inspiring, but I’m a city girl, and if you’re anything like me, the thought of going to college in the middle of nowhere can be intimidating.
 I won’t say that once you’re there you’ll never miss the city’s skyline.
 (You will!)
 Nonetheless, a school’s location won’t really matter in the end.
 Chances are the campus will have countless of activities to keep you and your friends entertained.
 Make sure the school is right for you in every other way, and location will be the least of your worries.
+Start by determining what really matters to you—so you can lay out what really matters in your college search!

 2. You have to love every one of the schools you apply to—even the safeties